TfeTextView Class

 }

-This function is similar to save_dialog_cb.
-Both are callback functions on a GtkFileDialog object.
+are callback functions on a GtkFileDialog object.

-• 2: It has three parameters like save_dialog_cb.
-They are:
+- 2: It has three parameters like

-• GAsyncResult *res: The result of the asynchronous operation.
-It will be given to the gtk_dialog_open_finish function.
+- GAsyncResult *res: The result of the asynchronous operation.

-• 16-30: If the user selects a file and the file has successfully been read, the codes from 16 to 30 will be executed.
+gtk_file_dialog_open_finishreturns a GFile object if the operation has succeeded.
+Otherwise it returns NULL. - 16-30: If the user selects a file and the file has successfully been read, the codes from 16 to 30 will be executed.

-• 16-18: Sets the buffer of tv with the text read from the file.
-And frees contents.
-Then sets the modified status to false.
+tvwith the text read from the file.
+And freescontents.
+Then sets the modified status to false. - 19-30: The codes are a bit complicated.
+See the comments.
+If

-• 31-41: If the operation failed, the codes from 31 to 41 will be executed.
+tv->file) is changed, “change-file” signal is emitted.
+The signal “open-response” is emitted with the parameterTFE_OPEN_RESPONSE_SUCCESS. - 31-41: If the operation failed, the codes from 31 to 41 will be executed.

-• 32-33: If the error code is GTK_DIALOG_ERROR_DISMISSED, it means that the user has clicked on the “Cancel” button or close button on the header bar.
-Then, “open-response” signal is emitted with the parameter TFE_OPEN_RESPONSE_CANCEL.
-The Dialog error is described here in the GTK API reference.
+GTK_DIALOG_ERROR_DISMISSED, it means that the user has clicked on the “Cancel” button or close button on the header bar.
+Then, “open-response” signal is emitted with the parameterTFE_OPEN_RESPONSE_CANCEL.
+The Dialog error is described here in the GTK API reference. - 35-38: If another error occurs, it shows an alert dialog to

-• 35-38: If another error occurs, it shows an alert dialog to report the error and emits “open-response” signal with the parameter TFE_OPEN_RESPONSE_ERROR.
+report the error and emits “open-response” signal with the

-• 40: Clears the error structure.
+TFE_OPEN_RESPONSE_ERROR. - 40: Clears the error structure.

-tfe_text_view_open function
+tfe_text_view_open Function

 void